March 9, 2022

 |VM Linked Clones||Yes||Yes|

-Backup options for KVM virtual machines are limited.
+When looking at a KVM vs VMware hypervisors comparison, each has its pros and cons depending on your needs and the use case.
+However, if you are using VMs to run critical applications and store critical data, note that backup options for KVM virtual machines are limited.
 Backing up VMs in the running state can be a challenge.
 VMware vSphere provides APIs for data protection that allows developers to create functional backup solutions to protect VMs on a host level.
-If you use VMware vSphere, download NAKIVO Backup & Replication to protect your VMs.
+If you use VMware vSphere, download NAKIVO Backup & Replication for free to protect your VMs.